The role of the apical oxygen in cuprate high-temperature superconductors

 Our analysis calls for a new interpretation of the $dI/dV$ measurements of Ref.~\onlinecite{omahony_electron_2022} (see Fig.~3B therein).
-As discussed above, variations of the CTG in hole-doped cuprates should manifest as changes in the \emph{unoccupied} part of the electronic spectrum.
+As discussed above, variations of the CTG at constant hole doping should manifest as changes in the \emph{unoccupied} part of the electronic spectrum.
 Instead, the $dI/dV$ measurements reveal variations of the spectral weight predominantly in the \emph{occupied} part of the spectrum~\cite{omahony_electron_2022}, consistent with changes in the effective occupation of the CuO$_2$ planes.

-We therefore analyze the electron occupation of the CuO$_2$ planes obtained from our \textit{ab-initio} DFT+CDMFT calculations for Bi-2201 and Bi-2212.
-We consider the variation of the occupation of the Cu-$d_{x^2-y^2}$ and O-$p_{x/y}$ orbitals, $\Delta n_{\rm CuO_2}$, around the value obtained for the minimal $\dapi$, as shown in Fig.~\ref{fig:fig4}(a).
+We therefore analyze the electron occupation of the CuO$_2$ planes obtained from our \textit{ab initio} DFT+CDMFT calculations for Bi-2201 and Bi-2212.
+We consider the variations of the occupation of the Cu-$d_{x^2-y^2}$ and O-$p_{x/y}$ orbitals, $\Delta n_{\rm CuO_2}$, around the value obtained for the minimal $\dapi$, as shown in Fig.~\ref{fig:fig4}(a).
 In both Bi-2201 and Bi-2212, we observe an increase in electron occupation, corresponding to a reduction of the effective hole doping with increasing $\dapi$.
 Because self-doping places the CuO$_2$ planes in the overdoped regime (see EM), increasing $\dapi$ drives the CuO$_2$ planes closer to optimal doping.
 This, in turn, leads to an enhancement of $\msc$ (see Fig.~\ref{fig:fig4}(b,c)) reflecting its strong sensitivity to doping.
 Quantitatively, variations of $\delta_{api}$ by $\sim 10\%$ induces changes in the effective doping of about $\sim 5\%$ ($\sim 2\%$ per CuO$_2$ plane) in Bi-2201 (Bi-2212).
 Despite the weaker per-plane doping variations in the bi-layer compound, the relative changes in $\msc$ are comparable to those observed in single-layer Bi-2201.

 The same analysis is repeated for Hg-1201, for which calculations can be carried out in the underdoped regime.
 We fix a total doping of $15\%$ using VCA~\cite{bellaiche_virtual_2000}, corresponding to an effective doping of approximately $\sim 11-12\%$ in the CuO$_2$ planes~\cite{bacq-labreuil_towards_2025}.
 Hg-1201 structures were constructed in a similar way to Bi-2212, except that the apical oxygen distances are systematically larger in Hg-1201 (see SM~\cite{SupMat}): $\dapi^{\rm Hg}\in\left[2.56,2.81\right]\mathrm{\AA}$, $\dapi^{\rm Bi}\in\left[2.3,2.52\right]\mathrm{\AA}$.
 Remarkably, $\Delta n_{\rm CuO_2}$ is found to anti-correlate with $\dapi$.
 Since Hg-1201 is here underdoped, we find that $\msc$ again increases with increasing $\dapi$, as shown in Fig.~\ref{fig:fig4}(a,b).
 These results are schematically summarized in Fig.~\ref{fig:fig4}(c).
 A detailed analysis of the $\dapi$ dependence of $\msc$ in Hg-1201 is provided in SM~\cite{SupMat}.